hedzr/errors/README.md

 ## History

 - v3.1.3
   - better output of sites and taggedSites
+    indent and multi-line outputs while formatting with `%+v`

 - v3.1.1
   - better message format for a nested error, see [Better format](#better-format-for-a-nested-error)